Your guide to the sandwich generation

 - Find other support.
 It’s well worth exploring whether there are other people who can help share your caring responsibilities and take some of the burden.
 For elderly relatives, there may be local community groups or charities that have volunteers who can spend some time with your relative.
 If you have younger children at home, can you afford some extra childcare, or have a friend look after your children from time to time?
 Even if this extra support is simply buying you back time for yourself, that’s entirely legitimate.
 To be a good carer, you have to look after your own emotional wellbeing.

 - Check you’re claiming the right benefits for the people you’re caring for.
 If you’re struggling with the financial pressures of being caught in the sandwich generation, make sure you’re claiming all the relevant benefits – both for you and those that are depending on you.
-Elderly relatives who have personal and nursing care needs are likely to qualify for attendance allowance.
-Or if they’re under 65, they should qualify for a personal independence payment.
-If you have children under 16, make sure you’re claiming child benefit.
-You’ll qualify as long as neither you or your partner don’t earn more than £50,000 a year.
-And if you’re paying for childcare, you can also get tax breaks to reduce the cost – through the government’s tax free childcare scheme.
-You can find out more at www.gov.uk/tax-free-childcare.
+Elderly relatives who have personal and nursing care needs are likely to qualify for Attendance Allowance.
+Or if they’re under 65, they should qualify for a Personal Independence Payment (PIP).
+If you have children under 16, make sure you’re claiming Child Benefit.
+And if you’re paying for childcare, you can also get tax breaks to reduce the cost – through the government’s Tax-Free Childcare scheme.
+You can find out more on the government website(www.gov.uk opens in a new tab).

 - Claiming the right benefits for you.
-If you’re spending more than 35 hours a week caring for someone, you may also qualify for carers’ allowance.
-In 2020/21, this could pay you up to £67.25 a week.
+If you’re spending more than 35 hours a week caring for someone, you may also qualify for Carer's Allowance.
 You need to meet certain criteria in terms of how much other income you have.
-You can check your eligibility at www.gov.uk/carers-allowance.
+You can check your eligibility on the government website(www.gov.uk opens in a new tab).

 Preparing for later life